-Scott McBride enters season number eight as the Associate Head Coach of the University of Bridgeport’s Women’s Soccer Program in 2015.
-This is McBride’s 11th season with the Purple Knights.
-He worked for three seasons as an assistant to Head Coach Nilerud before being promoted to associate head coach in 2008.
+Scott McBride enters season number ten as the Associate Head Coach of the University of Bridgeport’s Women’s Soccer Program in 2017.
+This is McBride’s 13th season with the Purple Knights.
+He worked for three seasons as an assistant to Head Coach Nilerud before being promoted to associate head coach in 2007.
 Scott was selected as the NSCAA's East Region Assistant Coach of the Year in 2011.
 McBride’s responsibilities include on-field coaching, recruiting, and scouting.
 In the past seven seasons, the University of Bridgeport Women’s Team has averaged nearly 17 wins a season.
-They have ended five of the nine seasons ranked nationally in scoring offense and four times they have finished with a winning percentage among the best winning in the Division II.
+They have ended seven of the 13 seasons ranked nationally in scoring offense and five times they have finished with a winning percentage among the best winning in the Division II.

-McBride currently resides in Fairfield, Connecticut together with his wife Lee and their sons Kian and Dylan.
+McBride currently resides in Cheshire, Connecticut together with his wife Lee and their sons Kian and Dylan.